Couple Sets Unofficial World Record For Most Casinos Visited in 24 Hours

 The original plan had them arriving at El Cortez in Downtown Las Vegas by 1:30 a.m. on February 6 as record holders.
 However, they made such great progress that they were well ahead of their original schedule.

-The list of casinos visited included well-known spots on the strip like Caesars Palace, Golden Nugget, and Park MGM.
+The list of casinos visited included well-known spots on the Strip like Caesars Palace, Golden Nugget, and Park MGM.

 Armijn and Dominique broke the record previously held by Americans Kimo Ah Yun and Gary Meyer, who visited 74 casinos in just 22.5 hours.
 Before that, they had set a record by visiting 69 casinos in 2015.
 To capture the record, Guinness requires you to visit each casino and play a table game.

-In 2023, John and Christina Mehaffey attempted to break the record by going to 93 casinos, where you can win real money.
+In 2023, John and Kristina Mehaffey attempted to break the record by going to 93 casinos, where you can win real money.
 However, Guinness did not recognize their attempt because they only played slot machines and not table games, which wasn’t sufficient to set the record.

 World Record Quest Included Games Along the Way